SmartDude04/color-wars-website/README.md

 Prior to this codebase, this site was written in PHP.
 Due to newer and faster technologies being available (and me wanting to learn React/Next.js) this site has been fully re-written in JavaScript while keeping the same format as the old version.

+## User Roles & Permissions

+- User:
+  - View points history
+- Specialist:
+  - *All the above*
+  - Add points to groups
+  - Verify accounts to *user* role
+- Administrator:
+  - *All the above*
+  - Add, edit, and remove groups
+  - Add, edit, and remove teams
+  - Modify user permissions

 ## Technologies Used

 - Next.js